tonycknight/nomoretrolls/README.md

   ``dotnet fake run "build.fsx"``

+* To run from the command line using environment variables :

+  ``.\nomoretrolls.exe start``

+  See [discord configuration](./docs/discord_config.md) for details on configuration.

-* To run from the command line:
+* To run from the command line with a configuration file:

   ``.\nomoretrolls.exe start -c <path to config file>``